keptn/tutorials/site/tutorials/keptn-argo-integration.md

     argocd app sync carts-production
     ```

-1. Follow the events in the Keptn's Bridge.
+1. Follow the events in the Keptn's Bridge and compare it to the screenshot below.
 Please note that the performance tests will take approx. 20 minutes.

     ![bridge](./assets/argo-quality-gate-not-passed.png)